-There are two ways to define a \texttt{sli} object, by specifying a binary64 quantity or by explicitly specifying the level and index values.
 Below is an example use of \texttt{sli} in MATLAB.

+There are two ways to define a \texttt{sli} object: by specifying a binary64 quantity or by explicitly specifying the level and index values.
 The first method uses \eqref{eq:level-index-psi} to convert a binary64 value to a LI value, with rounding to nearest for fitting the index into the specified number of bits.
 See the example code within the repository for more detail.